Learn how to write creative nonfiction

 Veronica, Portland, Oregon

 Kathryn Aalto’s teaching philosophy is focused on encouraging a uniquely personal exploration of narrative nonfiction.
 At its core, she believes teaching is about responding to each student, whether they are an emerging writer or writing beyond the level of content mastery.
 She cultivates a mindful and supportive learning environment that fosters personal expression, critical thinking, and individual artistic growth in the literary arts.
+Learn how to write creative nonfiction with a hands-on and experienced teacher.

 Kathryn Aalto is a passionate practitioner and teacher of narrative nonfiction.
 For more than twenty-five years, she has taught writing and literature courses at colleges and universities including Western Washington University, Everett Community College, and Plymouth University and has given guest lectures at Cambridge University, Vanderbilt University, Cornell University, and more.
 She has a global mentoring practice and thriving online writing courses, and leads in-person retreats, courses, and workshops in the United States and United Kingdom.
-She is a judge for The Nature Chronicles Prize, an international bi-annual award for nature writing in the English language.